 To prevent infection from this parasite, follow the following steps :

-- Clean out the litter box DAILY – The parasite takes a full 24 hours before it becomes infectious.
+Clean out the litter box DAILY – The parasite takes a full 24 hours before it becomes infectious.
 If you are pregnant, avoid cleaning out the litter box or being near it.
-If this is not possible, use throw-away gloves and wash your hands afterwords.
+If this is not possible, use throw-away gloves and wash your hands afterward.

 Keep any unused sandboxes covered to avoid strays from defecating in it.
 Avoid public playground sandboxes as well.

 Use caution when adopting stray kittens, avoid this completely if you are pregnant or have an autoimmune disease.

 Wash all kitchen tools and areas where raw meat has touched.